X Xerobit

 Password Generator

 Generate strong random passwords with configurable length, character classes, and exclusions.
-Real entropy meter + GPU crack-time estimate tells you how strong the password actually is.
+Real entropy meter and GPU crack-time estimate tell you exactly how secure the password is.
 Runs on crypto.getRandomValues() — the same CSPRNG your browser uses for TLS keys.
+100% client-side: nothing is ever sent to a server.

 4weak ↔ nuclear128